PsyProtocol/psy-sdk/docs/src/FullFlow.md

 *   **Input:** The final aggregated proof from the GUTA layer (representing all `GUSR` changes), potentially proofs for `GCON` changes (e.g., new contract deployments via `VerifyAggUserRegistrationDeployGuta` logic), and the **previous block's finalized `CHKP` root hash**.
 *   **What it Proves:**
     *   **Top-Level Proof Validity:** The input proofs (e.g., final GUTA proof) are valid and adhere to their respective whitelists and checkpoint contexts.
-    *   **State Root Consistency:** The final roots of `GUSR`, `GCON`, etc., derived from the input proofs are correctly assembled into the `QEDCheckpointGlobalStateRoots` for the *new* block.
+    *   **State Root Consistency:** The final roots of `GUSR`, `GCON`, etc., derived from the input proofs are correctly assembled into the `PsyCheckpointGlobalStateRoots` for the *new* block.
-    *   **New Checkpoint Leaf Construction:** The new `QEDCheckpointLeaf` is correctly constructed using the new global state roots and other block metadata (e.g., block number, timestamp).
+    *   **New Checkpoint Leaf Construction:** The new `PsyCheckpointLeaf` is correctly constructed using the new global state roots and other block metadata (e.g., block number, timestamp).
     *   **New Checkpoint Root Computation:** The new `CHKP` root hash is correctly computed based on the new leaf and its position in the Checkpoint Tree.
     *   **Final State Link:** The **critical verification**: it proves that the state transitions represented by the input proofs (originating from potentially millions of user transactions) correctly and validly transform the state anchored by the **input `previous_block_chkp_root`** into the state represented by the **computed `new_chkp_root`**.
 *   **Assumptions Made:**